 Federating to databases that are not JDBC-compliant by registering the data adapter with AR System

-If you want to federate data on an external data source other than a JDBC-compliant database, CMDBf-compliant CMDB, or AR System server, you must register an adapter to work with AR System.
+If you want to federate data on an external data source other than a JDBC-compliant database or the AR System server, you must register an adapter to work with AR System.
 For example, you could create a web services adapter or any application-specific adapter such as an SAP adapter and an LDAP adapter.
 In AR System, these are known as ARDBC plugins.

 After you have created the adapter, you must register the adapter through Federation Manager.

 Before you begin

 You must first create a web services adapter or any application-specific adapter such as an SAP adapter and an LDAP adapter before you can register it with the AR System.

 - In the toolbar, click Configure Repository Plugins and Adapters.

 - In the Configure Repository Plugins and Adapters dialog box, click the Adapter Registration tab.